 But domestic violence isn’t always just one event; it can happen periodically or over a long period.

-">This article will talk about what a court-ordered domestic violence assessment entails and how to get one if you’re in need.
+This post will talk about what a court-ordered domestic violence assessment entails and how to get one if you’re in need.

-;">What Is A Court-Ordered Domestic Violence Assessment?
+What Is A Court-Ordered Domestic Violence Assessment?

 Domestic Violence Risk Assessment